OpenInternet/Infuse/content/learning-path/4/module-5.en.md

 Log into your DVWA and make sure the security level is set to low.
 Navigate to the “CSRF” page and try to generate a web page that will change the logged-in user’s password.
 Note that, if you have an up to date web browser, it might automatically restrict SameSite attributes of session cookies and the lab might not work there.
 If this happens, do not worry and skip this exercise–this is normal and desired behavior by the web browser.

-Preventing CSRF
+### Preventing CSRF

 The most straightforward way of preventing CSRF is to explicitly set the SameSite attribute of session cookies to Lax or Strict, and to ensure that any request that changes data only changes that data if it’s submitted with HTTP POST.
 Other methods may work, but are more complex.

 For more information about CSRF, see [the OWASP page about it](https://owasp.org/www-community/attacks/csrf) and the [OWASP CSRF protection cheat sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html).

-For an in-depth exploration of both CSRF and other application logic vulnerabilities, see the <span style="text-decoration:underline;">Web Application Security Assessment learning path</span>.
+For an in-depth exploration of both CSRF and other application logic vulnerabilities, see the [Web Application Security Assessment learning path](/en/learning-path/5/).

 ## Skill Check